Thibaut5599/Developer_Survey_Data_Analysis/README.md

 ## Project Contents
 - **Datasets_Database folder**
-  - **Datasets :** m2_survey_data.csv used to create the database (SQLite file, cf. below) ; m5_survey_data_demographics.csv & m5_survey_data_technologies_normalised.csv are used for dashboard and report.
+  - **Datasets :** m2_survey_data.zip is the compressed folder containing m2_survey_data.csv, used to create the database (SQLite file, cf. below) ; m5_survey_data_demographics.csv & m5_survey_data_technologies_normalised.csv are used for dashboard and report.
-  - **Database :** SQLite file (m4_survey_data.sqlite).
+  - **Database :** SQLite file (m4_survey_data.zip is the compressed folder containing m4_survey_data.sqlite).
 It's a SQLite database with 24 tables; 23 tables correspond to survey questions and contain response counts, while the "master" table includes the remaining data columns.
 - **Jupyter Notebook :** Developer_Survey_Data_Analysis.ipynb file shows data exploration using m4_survey_data.sqlite database.
 - **Screenshots :** Screenshots_Plotly_Charts folder contains some PNG files corresponding to the plotly graphics screenshots inserted in the Jupyter Notebook.
 - **IMB Cognos Analytics Dashboard :** Dashboard_CognosAnalytics.pdf file is a dashboard (in pdf format) allowing anyone to answer the questions asked in the "Objectives" section using the different visualizations.